mkreusch/devdocs/source/developers-guide/backend-components/batch-processes/index.md

 Both methods are quite simple and should only show you a simple implementation of the `Shopware.window.Progress` component.

-### Preparation Ext JS Listing
+### Preparation ExtJS Listing
-In Ext JS, you need to add a new toolbar button in the listing window.
+In ExtJS, you need to add a new toolbar button in the listing window.
 This button will trigger the appropriate batch process.
 Put the following code in `SwagProduct/Views/backend/swag_product/view/list/product.js`:

 ```php
 Ext.define('Shopware.apps.SwagProduct.view.list.Product', {